This Johnny Depp Role Seems Like A Bad Idea

 A rep for Ratner, however, dismissed the report as "not true."

 One has to wonder why Depp himself would still want to be involved.
-Playing a powerful man accused of violent behavior against women must hit too close to home, and is unlikely to do his tarnished image any favors.
+Playing a powerful man accused of violent behaviour against women must hit too close to home, and is unlikely to do his tarnished image any favours.

 As Page Six notes, Depp is still attached to star in Brett Ratner's The Libertine — not to be confused by the actor's 2004 film of the same name — which is inspired by Dominique Strauss-Kahn's 2011 sexual assault case.
 Depp would play the lead role of a French politician under house arrest for sexually assaulting a hotel maid.